-Star is a founding member and past President of the New Orleans Chapter of the United States Bartenders Guild (USBG), Star now serves the bartending community as a Chair of the USBG National Charity Foundation Board.
-She contributes to several online and print publications, has served as a judge for many esteemed cocktail competitions, teaches seminars at industry conferences, and is a blind tasting spirits judge for the Los Angeles International Spirits Competition.
+Owner Star Craft nola, managing partner Café Amelie - has been exacting classic and creating contemporary cocktail recipes for over 20 years.
+A founding member and past President of the New Orleans Chapter of the United States Bartenders Guild (USBG), Star also served the bartending community as a Chair of the USBG National Charity Foundation Board.
+She has worked with some of the greatest bartenders, spirits, distributors, and patrons on the planet.
+Star contributes to several online and print publications, has served as a judge for many esteemed cocktail competitions and is also a blind tasting judge for spirits competitions.

 Dana Honn is chef/owner of Carmo and Café Cour, both of which are focused on high-quality local ingredients, sustainability, and affordability.
 For over 15 years, he has been an advocate for ocean and coastal conservation and restoration, and for the use of sustainably-sourced seafood.
 As a passionate supporter of local farmers and fishers, he is also the founder of Tropical Foodways Institute, launched in 2013 with the primary function of acting as a conduit for research, education, and resources relating to the cuisine and culture of the tropics, its history and preservation.
 Most recently, he has been busy in the creation and and launch of a new project entitled, "Origins: Amazon," in conjunction with Carmo and the recently-formed BioCultural Institute.
 He is a member of the Audubon GULF Chef’s Council, Slow Food Chef’s Alliance, American Culinary Federation, and Chef’s Collaborative.
 As an educator, he has also conducted classes and cooking demonstrations for fellow chefs via NOCHI, the James Beard Foundation, Southern Food & Beverage Museum, and was the adjunct professor for the launch of the Restaurant and Catering Management program at Dillard University.